-A Complainant may determine after filing a complaint that he or she does not wish to pursue resolution of the complaint through the University.
-The University takes such requests seriously.
-However, Complainants are advised that such requests may limit the University's ability to take action in response to a Complaint.
-Title IX requires the University to evaluate the request(s) that a Complaint not be adjudicated in the context of the University's commitment to provide a reasonably safe and non-discriminatory environment.
-In order to make such an evaluation, the Title IX Coordinator may conduct a preliminary investigation into the alleged Sexual Misconduct and may weigh the Complainant's request(s) against the following factors:
+A reporting party may determine, after filing a complaint under this Policy, that he or she does not wish to pursue the complaint to resolution.
+The University will respect such decisions to the extent possible.
+However, such requests may limit the University's ability to take action in response to a complaint.
+Moreover, Title IX requires the University to evaluate a request not to adjudicate a complaint within the context of the University's obligation to provide a reasonably safe and non-discriminatory environment.
+Thus, the Title IX Coordinator or Title IX investigator may continue with an investigation into the alleged sexual misconduct and weigh the request not to pursue the complaint to resolution against the following: